 - Flowing a solvent with a reactant (alcohol) through the system weathering

 Proper technique selection is generally driven by safety considerations.
-CEI evaluates each system containing sodium, NaK, or other alkali metals for the unique hazards involved in the installation or situation.
+CEI evaluates each situation using our proven process for the best approach and the unique hazards involved.
 Each system will be evaluated with regard to:

 - How well it can be drained

 - Whether or not the tank or system can be cleaned in place